FalconTube/groovy-sorting/README.md

 Simply insert any groovy script into the upper code block.
 The app will find all functions automatically.
 ![Unsorted](static/upper.png)

-Hit `Sort` and the app will sort do the following:
+Hit `Sort` and the app will do the following:

-1. Remove all found functions
+1. Remove all found functions.
-2. Strip remaining whitespace from bottom of file
+2. Strip remaining whitespace from bottom of file.
-3. Append all functions to end of file in order
+3. Append all functions to end of file in alphabetically sorted order.

 ![Sorted](static/lower.png)